brandonjp/cw-embedjs-clientside-enhancer/README.md

 1. Open the configurator tool at `/configurator/index.html`
 2. Configure your desired options
-3. Copy the generated code to your website
+3. Click "Preview Live" to see how it will look on your website
+4. Make adjustments as needed and preview again
+5. When satisfied, click "Get Embed Code" and copy to your website

 ## Configuration Options